 Give back to the community and gain valuable legal experience

-Brooklyn Law School offers more than 20 student-run pro bono projects.
+Brooklyn Law School offers many student-run pro bono projects.

 Appellate Advocates' Parole Advocacy Project

-The Parole Advocacy Project partners student volunteers work over winter break with people incarcerated across New York State as they prepare to go before the parole board.
+The Parole Advocacy Project partners student volunteers with people incarcerated across New York State as they prepare to go before the parole board.
 Volunteers support applicants in preparing for parole interviews, preparing a packet to provide to the parole board, and in getting access to resources while they are incarcerated and if they are granted release.
+There are also opportunities to support clients seeking clemency.
+We work in partnership with Appellate Advocates lawyers, paralegals, social workers and re-entry specialists.

-Every year, Brooklyn Law School students partner with a nonprofit organization during the last week of winter break to provide legal support to recently arrived migrants seeking asylum in the United States.
-In January 2020, students partnered with Al Otro Lado, working directly at their legal clinic in Tijuana, Mexico; BLS partnered with Al Otro Lado again in January 2021 and March 2022, performing remote legal work.
-In January 2023, BLS students worked with the Central American Refugee Center assisting with client intake, preparing individuals for credible fear interviews, drafting affidavits, petitioning for humanitarian parole, and advocating to protect due process rights.
+BLS students partner with a nonprofit organization over winter and/or spring break to provide legal support to recently arrived migrants seeking asylum in the US.
+In prior years, students worked at Al Otro Lado’s legal clinic in Tijuana, Mexico and remotely.
+In 2023, students worked with the Central American Refugee Center assisting with client intake, preparing individuals for credible fear interviews, drafting affidavits, petitioning for humanitarian parole, and advocating to protect due process rights.
+In 2024, they assisted attorneys at Catholic Charities in NYC and Central American Refugee Center in Long Island.

 Brooklyn Law Alternative Spring Break Trip